deven98/flutter_chess_board/README.md

 # flutter_chess_board

 A Chessboard Widget for Flutter.
-The widget maintains game state and gives callbacks for game events like moves, checkmate and draws.
-Under final testing before 1.0.
+Full support for PGN, FEN, SAN.
+Undo move, multiple board colors and arrow support.

+v1.0 now has a new architecture where the [ChessBoardController] holds the state of the game.
+`scoped_model` is now removed.

+Arrows on the board are now supported.

 ![alt text](https://github.com/deven98/flutter_chess_board/blob/master/screen_shot_4.png)